 Version Ranges

 A VersionRange is the set of Version values accepted by a SpecifierSet, viewed as intervals on the PEP 440 ordering.
-It supports intersection, union, and complement, so tooling that combines many requirements, such as a resolver, can work on the intervals directly.
+It supports intersection, union, complement, and difference, so tooling that combines many requirements, such as a resolver, can work on the intervals directly.

 Usage